Examples

 Organization: doxo

 doxo needed to certify its ability to operate as a billing concentrator on Mastercard’s RPPS network — a prerequisite for expanding how billers could be supported.
-The process was externally governed, deadline-driven, and allowed little tolerance for missteps.

 Early AI experimentation before platforms matured